jean-pierreBoth/kmerutils/README.md

 The server listens by default to port 4766, the option "--wavelet" asks for wavelet compression.

 ## Installation

 Just download from crates.io.
 The qualityloader target relies on libzmq (and libsodium) which are provided by the witzmq feature.
-To get the whole compiled , use cargo build --release --features="withzmq"
+To get the whole compiled , use cargo build --release --features="withzmq